-In September you can’t really guarantee sunny days or warm nights but it’s likely to still be rather mild.
-The weather can change quickly so make sure you’re prepared!
-Check the weather reports and put up a gazebo or umbrella if there is any chance of rain.
+In September you can’t really guarantee sunny days or warm nights but it’s likely to still be rather mild – definitely nice enough to lounge outside in a deckchair or hammock.
+But, the weather can change quickly so make sure you’re prepared!
+Check the forecast and put up a gazebo or umbrella if there is any chance of rain.
 Plus, you can provide blankets to keep guests warm if the temperature drops.
 There’s no need to buy anything new – just pull out any of your throws or quilts and offer them around to keep everyone cosy.

 If the weather report shows high temperatures, as often happens on balmy September days, try to avoid being out in the midday sun and start your party later in the afternoon.
 Make sure your guests don’t leave cellphones or glasses frames out in the sun as they can become damaged and get warped in the heat.
 Provide plenty of shade so that everyone can stay comfortable.
 Again, there’s no need to buy a new awning or parasol – even just setting up your table in the shade of a tree will be enough to help guests stay out of the sun.

 One thing I love is playing garden games at parties, so be sure to have some on hand to entertain your guests.
 If you’ve got an area of lawn, you could play a round of croquet, a couple of games of Kubb skittles or roll some boules.
 These games are ideal for all ages, young and old.